What Do Agencies Charge?

 Read our 2021 Update: What Do Marketing Agencies Charge?

-What an agency charges for it’s services shouldn’t be one of life great mysteries, nor should it be a question people are uncomfortable talking about.
-In the old days (think Mad Men), Advertising Agencies mainly existed to help clients develop creative ad campaigns for television, print & radio.
-It was typically monetized based on the ‘ad spend’ where the agency would purchase the media on behalf of the client, and received a 10%-20% commission on the media spend itself.
+What an agency charges for its services shouldn’t be one of life great mysteries, nor should it be a question people are uncomfortable talking about.
+In the old days (think Mad Men), Advertising Agencies mainly existed to help clients develop creative ad campaigns for television, print, and radio.
+They made money based on the ‘ad spend’ where the agency would purchase the media on behalf of the client and received a 10%-20% commission on the media spend itself.
 So if a client spent $2,000,000 per year on ‘media’, the agency would see a 15% cut ($300,000 in this case) and provide the creative as a part of the service.
-While the models and commissions usually varied a little bit, it was a fairly simple formula.
+While the models and commissions varied slightly, it was a fairly simple formula.

-These days, agencies provide a multitude of specialized services that don’t always include media, and in many case clients will use specialized media agencies for the purchasing of ads, and a creative company for the development of the campaign or other brand assets.
+These days, agencies provide a multitude of specialized services that don’t always include media.
+Often clients will use specialized media agencies for the purchasing of ads, and a creative company for the development of the campaign or other brand assets now.
 This has spawned a shift in fee structure for many agencies to focus more on time and materials, and less on media.
 As the industry gravitates to providing niche services vs. full service, this has become more and more commonplace.

 With all of that being said, many agencies (usually larger ones) will continue to work on a media basis for clients that have large advertising budgets.
-But what about clients that don’t necessarily invest in Outbound advertising and utilize the services of an agency for collateral, website, signage, inbound marketing and other non-media based projects?
+But what about clients that don’t invest in Outbound advertising and use agency services for collateral, website, signage, inbound marketing, and other non-media based projects?

 Creative agencies will typically charge in 2 different ways:

 Time & Materials